Mahamadou-Nouridine/bootstrap-portolio/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 My Portfolio <a name="about-project"></a>
+# 📖 My Bootstrap Portfolio <a name="about-project"></a>

-**My Portfolio** is a a website that shows my achievements, my skills, my contact details and all the informations needed by a recruiter or a collaborator
+**My Bootstrap Portfolio** is a website buit using bootstrap framework that shows my achievements, my skills, my contact details and all the informations needed by a recruiter or a collaborator

 ## 🛠 Built With <a name="built-with"></a>